openlibraryenvironment/platform-rs/INSTALL.md

 ```

 #### Connection settings
-You need to specify connection settings.
-This can be done in Settings -> Resource Sharing -> Local NCIP settings:
+Specify the NCIP connection settings in ReShare.
+This can be done in _Settings -> Resource Sharing -> Local NCIP settings_:
 * NCIP from agency -> Insert agency directory slug
 * NCIP to agency -> Insert agency directory slug
 * NCIP server address -> Insert NCIP server address with API key.
-It should be in format `{host}/ncip/{api_key}`
+It should be in the format `{host}/ncip/{api_key}`, e.g `http://mod-ncip:8080/ncip/eKLJGLKG`
+* Use Title type for Request Item -> "Yes" to use title-level page requests

 #### Enable NCIP for requests
-When you have NCIP connection settings you can enable NCIP for specific methods.
+With NCIP connection settings configured, you can enable NCIP for specific methods.
-That can be done in Settings -> Resource Sharing -> Host LMS integration settings:
+That can be done in _Settings -> Resource Sharing -> Host LMS integration settings_:
-* Host LMS integration -> You need to select `FOLIO` as integration
+* Host LMS integration -> You need to select `FOLIO` as the integration
 * Then you can change settings for each method to `NCIP`

 #### Other NCIP-related settings
-There are other NCIP-related settings that can be adjusted to specific needs.
+Other NCIP-related settings can be adjusted to specific needs.
-These can be found in the section Settings -> Resource Sharing.
+These can be found in the section _Settings -> Resource Sharing_.
-You should go over them if you need some specific configuration.
+Review them if you need some specific configuration.

 #### NCIP-related directory settings
 Some NCIP settings are fetched from supplying directory entries.
 These settings are:

-* LMS location code -> Service point code which is used in NCIP calls
+* `LMS location code` -> service point code which is used in the NCIP calls as the pickup location (NCIP AcceptItem and RequestItem).
+E.g when a special _ILL Office_ service point, without any locations assigned, is used, it will ensure that items are always set to `In transit`.
-* Institutional patron ID -> User barcode used to check out items on the supplier side
+* `Institutional patron ID` -> user barcode used to check out items on the supplier side
-* FOLIO location filter -> It is the Institution/Campus/Library/Location code used to filter items when creating item requests on the supplier side
+* FOLIO location filter -> It is the Institution/Campus/Library/Location code used to filter items when creating title-level requests on the supplier side (RequestItem)

 #### NCIP-related fee configuration for automatic fees
-There is option to add automatic fees to requester in Settings -> Resource Sharing -> Automatic fees.
+There is an option to add automatic fees on the requester in Settings -> Resource Sharing -> Automatic fees.

-If that option is enabled then you need to also add predefined fees.
+If that option is enabled, you must configure predefined fees in FOLIO.
 It can be done
-by adding fee owner `Reshare-ILL` in Settings -> Fee/fine: Owners
+by adding fee owner `Reshare-ILL` in _Settings -> Fee/fine: Owners_

 When Fee Owner is added, you need to add fee for each patron group type:
 * staff